overturetool/overturetool.github.io/_netmeetings/Net-Meeting-136.md

 ## Overture Language Board Status

+We are close to address the long-standing issue on [Inconsistency with eq_T and ord_T signatures (RC50)](https://github.com/overturetool/language/issues/50).
+Nick has implemneted the maximal types in the [maximal branch](https://github.com/nickbattle/vdmj/tree/maximal).
+We need further experiments with this solution.

 ## Status of ViennaTalk Development
 Released a new major version [Firenze](https://github.com/tomooda/ViennaTalk/releases/tag/firenze) based on the new release of Pharo 11.